 The Department of Jobs and Small Business manages Australia's engagement with the International Labour Organization (ILO), a specialised agency of the United Nations, on international labour issues.
 Australia is also a member of the ILO Governing Body, which is the ILO’s key policy-making body...

 Paid Parental Leave scheme provides eligible working parents with up to 18 weeks of government-funded Parental Leave Pay at the rate of the National Minimum Wage.

 The Safety, Rehabilitation and Compensation Act 1988 (the SRC Act) covers injured Australian Government employees and employees of corporations that hold a self-insurer licence under the Act.

 The Australian national workplace relations system establishes a safety net of minimum terms and conditions of employment and a range of other workplace rights and responsibilities.

 On 2 December 2016 the Australian Building and Construction Commission (ABCC) was established under the Building and Construction Industry (Improving Productivity) Act 2016, replacing Fair Work Building and Construction.

 As part of the Government’s commitment to protect vulnerable workers, Senator the Hon Michaelia Cash, Minister for Employment, announced the establishment of a cross-agency Migrant Workers’ Taskforce. ...

 On 18 April 2017, the Government announced reforms to Australia’s temporary and permanent skilled visa programs.
-As part of these reforms, the skilled occupation lists that underpin these visa programs will be updated regularly to ensure that they are responsive to genuine skill needs...
+As part of these reforms, the new Temporary Skill Shortage visa will soon be introduced.
+The skilled occupation lists that underpin these visa programs will be updated...

 The Road Safety Remuneration System commenced on 1 July 2012 and ceased to operate from 12am on 21 April 2016.
 It consisted of the Road Safety Remuneration Tribunal and a separate compliance and education framework administered by the Fair Work Ombudsman.